Kay Farmer MBACP Senior Registered Therapist

-My name is Kay farmer, I am a registered BACP therapist with 24 years of experience in the mental health sector, working with Adults, couples and older adults.
-I have worked both for the NHS and some private work in a rehabilitation home.
+My name is Kay farmer, I am a registered BACP therapist with 24 years of experience in working with Adults, couples and older adults.
+I have private counselling experience along with working in the NHS and a rehabilitation home.
 As well as my training I really feel that my own life experiences have given me a solid platform to help others with their own problems.

 I will provide a safe environment and abide by the BACP guidelines for confidentiality at all times.
 I am non-judgemental, caring and compassionate and I will provide a friendly and safe environment to enable you to talk freely about the difficulties you may be experiencing.